Within Temptation: Hydra and various influences (2013–2016)

-Resist and den Adel's solo project (2017–2019)
+Den Adel's solo project and Resist (2017–2019)

 On 3 November 2017, the band changed their website and social media to display only a message announcing that a statement from Sharon den Adel would be coming soon.
 A video statement appeared 7 days later, in which Sharon announced a new solo project entitled "My Indigo".
 The project came by a writer's block she had while starting to composing new songs for the band's next album, besides also dealing with personal problems, which led her to get some time apart from the band and compose for herself.
 Later, she decided to release these songs publicly via the aforementioned project.
 During this process, she regained inspiration to write again for the band, and songs for a new Within Temptation album are currently in the demo phase, with new material to be released in 2018.

 At the end of November, the band announced a European tour for the end of the next year.
 At the beginning of December, almost a year before the tour, two concerts were already sold out.
 The tour commenced before the release of the album, and saw the band playing selected songs in order to promote it.
 By the end of 2018, it was reported by the Dutch media that the first European leg of the tour had an attendance of 125,000 people.

 In July 2018, Within Temptation signed a new recording contract with Vertigo Records Germany, which was selected to release their seventh studio album worldwide, except in Japan.
 The first single from the album, titled "The Reckoning" and featuring Jacoby Shaddix, was released on 14 September of that year.
 The music video for the song marked the first time the band got nominated again for the Edison Award since 2005.
 The second single, titled "Raise Your Banner" and featuring Anders Fridén, was released on 16 November and the third, "Firelight", featuring Jasper Steverlinck, was released on 23 November.
 The album, titled Resist, was officially announced through Metal Hammer magazine by the end of 2018 and released on 1 February 2019.
-The fourth single "In Vain", was released on 11 January 2019.
+The fourth single, "In Vain", was released on 11 January 2019.
 A music video for "Supernova", a song off of the album, was released on 5 February 2019.
 A lyric video for "Mad World" was released on 15 April 2019.

 After the album release, the band went back on The Resist Tour to perform fifteen concerts in North America and later on European summer festivals.
 During the 2019 festival season, the band was scheduled for the first time as one of the headliners for the Graspop Metal Meeting, one of the biggest European heavy metal festivals.